core-wg/oscore/draft-ietf-core-object-security.md

 * Uri-Path = "resource"
 * Uri-Query = "q=1"

 Uri-Path and Uri-Query follow the processing defined in {{inner-options}}, and are thus encrypted and transported in the COSE object.
-The remaining options are composed into the Proxy-Uri included in the options part of the OSCOAP message, which has value:
+The remaining options are composed into the Proxy-Uri included in the options part of the OSCORE message, which has value:

 * Proxy-Uri = "coap://example.com"

-(See Section 6.1 of {{RFC7252}})
+See Section 6.1 of {{RFC7252}} for more information.

 #### Observe {#observe}

 Observe {{RFC7641}} is an optional feature.
 An implementation MAY support {{RFC7252}} and the Object-Security option without supporting {{RFC7641}}.
 The Observe option as used here targets the requirements on forwarding of {{I-D.hartke-core-e2e-security-reqs}} (Section 2.2.1.2).

-In order for an OSCOAP-unaware proxy to support forwarding of Observe messages ({{RFC7641}}), there SHALL be an Outer Observe option, i.e. present in the options part of the OSCOAP message.
+In order for an OSCORE-unaware proxy to support forwarding of Observe messages ({{RFC7641}}), there SHALL be an Outer Observe option, i.e., present in the options part of the OSCORE message.
 The processing of the CoAP Code for Observe messages is described in {{coap-header}}.

 To secure the order of notifications, the client SHALL maintain a Notification Number for each Observation it registers.
 The Notification Number is a non-negative integer containing the largest Partial IV of the successfully received notifications for the associated Observe registration, see {{replay-protection}}.
 The Notification Number is initialized to the Partial IV of the first successfully received notification.
 In contrast to {{RFC7641}}, the received partial IV MUST always be compared with the Notification Number, which thus MUST NOT be forgotten after 128 seconds.

 If the verification fails, the client SHALL stop processing the response, and in the case of CON respond with an empty ACK.
 The client MAY ignore the Observe option value.

 The Observe option in the CoAP request may be legitimately removed by a proxy.
 If the Observe option is removed from a CoAP request by a proxy, then the server can still verify the request (as a non-Observe request), and produce a non-Observe response.
-If the OSCOAP client receives a response to an Observe request without an outer Observe value, then it MUST verify the response as a non-Observe response.
+If the OSCORE client receives a response to an Observe request without an outer Observe value, then it MUST verify the response as a non-Observe response.
 (The reverse case is covered in the verification of the response, see {{processing}}.)

 ## CoAP Header {#coap-header}

 Most CoAP header fields are required to be read and/or changed by CoAP proxies and thus cannot in general be protected end-to-end between the endpoints.
-As mentioned in {{intro}}, OSCOAP protects the CoAP Request/Response layer only, and not the Messaging Layer (Section 2 of {{RFC7252}}), so fields such as Type and Message ID are not protected with OSCOAP.
+As mentioned in {{intro}}, OSCORE protects the CoAP Request/Response layer only, and not the Messaging Layer (Section 2 of {{RFC7252}}), so fields such as Type and Message ID are not protected with OSCORE.

-The CoAP header field Code is protected by OSCOAP.
-Code SHALL be encrypted and integrity protected (Class E) to prevent an intermediary from eavesdropping or manipulating the Code (e.g. changing from GET to DELETE).
+The CoAP header field Code is protected by OSCORE.
+Code SHALL be encrypted and integrity protected (Class E) to prevent an intermediary from eavesdropping or manipulating the Code (e.g., changing from GET to DELETE).

 The sending endpoint SHALL write the Code of the original CoAP message into the plaintext of the COSE object {{plaintext}}.
-After that, the Outer Code of the OSCOAP message SHALL be set to 0.02 (POST) for requests and to 2.04 (Changed) for responses, except for Observe messages.
-For Observe messages, the Outer Code of the OSCOAP message SHALL be set to 0.05 (FETCH) for requests and to 2.05 (Content) for responses.
-The exception allows OSCOAP to be compliant with the Observe processing in OSCOAP-unaware proxies.
-The choice of POST and FETCH allows all OSCOAP messages to have payload.
+After that, the Outer Code of the OSCORE message SHALL be set to 0.02 (POST) for requests and to 2.04 (Changed) for responses, except for Observe messages.
+For Observe messages, the Outer Code of the OSCORE message SHALL be set to 0.05 (FETCH) for requests and to 2.05 (Content) for responses.
+The exception allows OSCORE to be compliant with the Observe processing in OSCORE-unaware proxies.
+The choice of POST and FETCH allows all OSCORE messages to have payload.

-The receiving endpoint SHALL discard the Code in the OSCOAP message and write the Code of the Plaintext in the COSE object ({{plaintext}}) into the decrypted CoAP message.
+The receiving endpoint SHALL discard the Code in the OSCORE message and write the Code of the Plaintext in the COSE object ({{plaintext}}) into the decrypted CoAP message.

 The other CoAP header fields are Unprotected (Class U).
-The sending endpoint SHALL write all other header fields of the original message into the header of the OSCOAP message.
-The receiving endpoint SHALL write the header fields from the received OSCOAP message into the header of the decrypted CoAP message.
+The sending endpoint SHALL write all other header fields of the original message into the header of the OSCORE message.
+The receiving endpoint SHALL write the header fields from the received OSCORE message into the header of the decrypted CoAP message.

 # The COSE Object {#cose-object}

-This section defines how to use COSE {{RFC8152}} to wrap and protect data in the original CoAP message.
-OSCOAP uses the untagged COSE_Encrypt0 structure with an Authenticated Encryption with Additional Data (AEAD) algorithm.
+This section defines how to use COSE {{RFC8152}} to wrap and protect data in the original message.
+OSCORE uses the untagged COSE_Encrypt0 structure with an Authenticated Encryption with Additional Data (AEAD) algorithm.
 The key lengths, IV length, nonce length, and maximum Sender Sequence Number are algorithm dependent.

 The AEAD algorithm AES-CCM-16-64-128 defined in Section 10.2 of {{RFC8152}} is mandatory to implement.
 For AES-CCM-16-64-128 the length of Sender Key and Recipient Key is 128 bits, the length of nonce and Context IV is 13 bytes.
 The maximum Sender Sequence Number is specified in {{sec-considerations}}.